 - Defying or refusing to obey police orders to disperse a group engaged in violent actions;

-- Starting, stoking or using fire, creating barricades, or blocking streets and passageways, as part of a riot or mass disturbance;
+- Obstructive or dangerous behaviors such as assault, throwing items, starting or stoking fire, or creating barricades or other hazards as part of a riot or mass disturbance; or

-- Interfering with police, fire and emergency medical personnel in carrying out their duties during a riot or mass disturbance; or
+- Interfering with police, fire and emergency medical personnel in carrying out their duties during a riot or mass disturbance.

 Students charged with participating in or encouraging acts of violence during a riot or mass disturbance are subject to immediate interim suspension under section 5.5.2.